NOC-OI/shell-extras/_episodes/08-command-substitution.md

 ---
-title: Command Subsitution
+title: "Command Subsitution"
 teaching: 10
-excercise: 5
+excercises: 5
 questions:
 - "How to use command substitutions for arguments flexibility?"
 objectives: